sst/guide/_examples/how-to-create-a-rest-api-with-serverless.md

 lang: en
 index: 1
 type: api
 description: In this example we will look at how to create a serverless REST API on AWS using Serverless Stack (SST).
-We'll be using the sst.Api construct to define the routes of our API.
+We'll be using the Api construct to define the routes of our API.
 short_desc: Building a simple REST API.
 repo: rest-api
 ref: how-to-create-a-rest-api-with-serverless
 comments_id: how-to-create-a-rest-api-with-serverless/2305
 ---

 In this example we will look at how to create a serverless REST API on AWS using [Serverless Stack (SST)]({{ site.sst_github_repo }}).
-If you are a TypeScript user, we've got [a version for that as well]({% link _examples/how-to-create-a-rest-api-in-typescript-with-serverless.md %}).

 ## Requirements

 - Node.js >= 10.15.1
-- We'll be using Node.js (or ES) in this example but you can also use TypeScript
+- We'll be using TypeScript
 - An [AWS account]({% link _chapters/create-an-aws-account.md %}) with the [AWS CLI configured locally]({% link _chapters/configure-the-aws-cli.md %})

 ## Create an SST app